-Children's Rights and Wellbeing Impact Assessment Stage 1 - Screening Form
+Stage 1 - Screening Form

-Date of screening: Name and job title of person undertaking the screening: Fiona Taylor, Operations Manager Name of policy to be screened: SPFL Trust CashBack for Commun nities Programme Overall aims of the policy being screened: The overall aim of this policy is to ensure that, across the SPFL Trust.
-Children's best interests are at the heart of our work.
-The views of the child are heard an work. nd represented in our We comply with the United Nation's Rights of the Child s Convention on the Children are protected from abuse or harm.
-We recognise that not all SPFL Tru at or include children, and so this p particular relevance in projects suc to, Cashback off the Bench and Mo olicy will be of h as, but not limited Is the policy an organisational policy?
-Yes e.g., recruitment procedure, safeguarding policy, performance plan Is it a policy that sets criteria and guidelines for others within the sport to use?
+Date of screening: Name and job title of person undertaking the screening: Fiona Taylor, Operations Manager Name of policy to be screened: SPFL Trust CashBack for Communities Programme Overall aims of the policy being screened: The overall aim of this policy is to ensure that, across the SPFL Trust.
+Children's best interests are at the hea art of our work.
+The views of the child are heard and r epresented in our work.
+We comply with the United Nation's C of the Child onvention on the Rights Children are protected from abuse or harm.
+We recognise that not all SPFL Trust a include children, and so this policy will relevance in projects such as, but not the Bench and Move and Learn. be of particular Yes Is the policy an organisational policy? e.g., recruitment procedure, safeguarding policy, performance plan Is it a policy that sets criteria and guidelines for others within the sport to use?
 Yes What aspects of the policy/measure will affect children and young people up to the age of 18?
 All The Articles of the UNCRC and the child wellbeing indicators under the Children and Young People (Scotland) Act 2014 apply to all children and young people up to the age of 18.
 What likely impact - direct or indirect - will the policy/measure have on children and young people?
-The programme will directly impact 'Direct' impact refers to policies/measures where children and young people are directly affected by the proposed changes.
-'Indirect' impact refers to policies/measures that are not directly aimed at children but will have an impact on them. young people involved in the various elements of the programme.
+The programme will directly impact young 'Direct' impact refers to policies/measures where children and young people are directly affected by the proposed changes.
+'Indirect' impact refers to policies/measures that are not directly aimed at children but will have an people involved in the various elements of the programme. impact on them.
 Direct impact will include the opportunity for young people to be heard and contribute towards the design and review of activities aimed at them.
 Indirectly, this policy will ensure that any ATC delivering our activities will be required to have their own CRWIA in place to further ensure the aims of the policy are met at local, delivery level.
 Which groups of children and young people will be affected?
 The programme is Under the UNCRC, 'children' can refer to: individual children, groups of children, or children in general.
 Some groups of children will relate to the groups with protected characteristics under the Equality Act 2010: disability, race, religion or belief, sex, sexual orientation.
 'Groups' can also refer to children by age band or setting, or those who are eligible for special protection or assistance: e.g., preschool children, children in hospital, children in rural areas, looked after children, young people who offend, victims of abuse or exploitation, child migrants, young carers, or children living in poverty. targeted at young people aged 16 - 25 and is open to all without discrimination.
 Young people taking part in our programmes range in age from 9 years - 12 years of age (P6 to P7) to 18 years of age.
 This includes groups of children by primary school class and, in separate programmes, young people from areas of deprivation.
 Will this require a CRWIA?
 Explain your reasons.
 Based on the screening these programmes will require a CRWIA.
-This decision is based on the fact that young people will be involved in
+This decision is based on the fact that young people will be involved in the activities at local level.
+CRWIA Declaration CRWIA required Yes